 Equation 35 tells us that if x is distributed according to x = 2±.02 then 1/x is distributed according to 1/x = .5±.005.
-Equivalently we can say that if x = 2±1% then 1/x = .5±1%.
-We remark in passing that the percentage uncertainty (aka the relative uncertainty) is the same for x and 1/x, which is what we expect provided the uncertainty is small.

-The Crank Three Times™ method is a type of “what if” analysis.
-We can also consider it a simple example of an iterative numerical method of estimating the uncertainty.

-The Crank Three Times™ method is by no means an exact error analysis.
+The Crank Three Times method is by no means an exact error analysis.
 It is an approximation.
-The nice thing is that you can understand the nature of the approximation, and you can see that better and better results are readily available (for a modest price).

-One of the glories of the Crank Three Times™ method is that in cases where it doesn’t work, it will tell you it isn’t working, provided you listen to what it’s trying to tell you.
+The nice thing is that you can understand the nature of the approximation.
+One of the glories of the Crank Three Times method is that in cases where it doesn’t work, it will tell you it isn’t working, provided you listen to what it’s trying to tell you.
 If you get asymmetrical error bars, you need to investigate further.
 Something bad is happening, and you need to check closely to see whether it is a little bit bad or very, very bad.

-As far as I can tell, for every flaw that this method has, the sig-figs method has the same flaw plus others ... which means Crank Three Times™ is Pareto superior.
+As far as I can tell, for every flaw that this method has, the sig-figs method has the same flaw plus others ... which means Crank Three Times is therefore superior.

-This method requires no new software, no learning curve, and no new concepts beyond the concept of uncertainty itself.
-In particular, unlike significant digits, it introduces no wrong concepts.

-Crank Three Times™ shouldn’t require more than a few minutes of labor.
+Crank Three Times shouldn’t require more than a few minutes of labor.
 Once a problem is set up, turning the crank should take only a couple of minutes; if it takes longer than that you should have been doing it on a spreadsheet all along.
-And if you are using a spreadsheet, Crank Three Times™ is super-easy and super-quick.
+And if you are using a spreadsheet, Crank Three Times is super-easy and super-quick.

-If you have N variables that are (or might be) making a significant contribution to the uncertainty of the result, the Crank Three Times™ method could more precisely be called the Crank 2N+1 Times™ method.
+If you have N variables that are (or might be) making a significant contribution to the uncertainty of the result, the Crank Three Times method could more precisely be called the Crank 2N+1 Times method.
 Here’s the procedure: Set up the spreadsheet and wiggle each variable in turn, and see what happens.
 Wiggle them one at a time, leaving the other N−1 at their original, nominal values.

+For example, let’s say you’re looking for the area of a rectangle, and the length and width of the rectangle are measured to be 5±.6 and 2±.4, respectively.
+Using A=lw, the nominal crank is 10 cm2.
+Wiggling the length results in 10±1.2 cm2 and wiggling the width results in 10±2 cm2.
+Note that even though the width has a lower uncertainty associated with it, its uncertainty it creates in the result is higher than that of the length.

 If you are worried about what happens when two of the input variables are simultaneously at the ends of their error bars, you can check that case if you want.
 However, beware that if there are many variables, checking all the possibilities is exponentially laborious.
 Furthermore, it is improbable that many variables would simultaneously take on extreme values, and checking extreme cases can lead you to overestimate the uncertainty.
-For these reasons, and others, if you have numerous variables and need to study the system properly, at some point you need to give up on the Crank Three Times™ method and do a full-blown Monte Carlo analysis.In the rare situation where you want a worst-case analysis, you can move each variable to whichever end of its error bar makes a positive contribution to the final answer, and then flip them all so that each one makes a negative contribution.
+For these reasons, and others, if you have numerous variables and need to study the system properly, at some point you need to give up on the Crank Three Timesmethod and do something more sophisticated called a Monte Carlo analysis which we will not discuss in this class.
+The Crank Three Times method can be considered an ultra-simplified variation of the Monte Carlo method, suitable for introductory reconnaissance.

+In the rare situation where you want a worst-case analysis, you can move each variable to whichever end of its error bar makes a positive contribution to the final answer, and then flip them all so that each one makes a negative contribution.
 In most cases, however, a worst-case analysis is wildly over-pessimistic, especially when there are more than a few uncertain variables.